Deformations of rational curves in positive characteristic: Jacobian numbers of curves over arbitrary fields

 \subsection{Local complete intersection curves}

 In this subsection, we study Jacobian numbers of curves that are \textit{local complete intersections}; for the definition of this notion, see \cite[Chapter 6, Definition 3.17]{Liu:Book}.
-For example, this condition is satisfied if $C$ can be embedded into a smooth surface.

-More precisely, for a local complete intersection curve $C$, we can calculate Jacobian numbers using canonical sheaves: we have a canonical homomorphism
+For a local complete intersection curve $C$, we can calculate Jacobian numbers using dualizing sheaves: we have a canonical map $c_{C/k} \colon \Omega^1_{C/k} \to \omega_{C/k},$ called the \textit{class map}, from the sheaf of K\"ahler differentials $\Omega^1_{C/k}$ to the dualizing sheaf $\omega_{C/k}$; see \cite[Chapter 6, Corollary 4.13]{Liu:Book}.